Vulvar cancer: Bartholin gland carcinoma

 The Bartholin gland is a rare malignancy and usually occurs in women in their mid-sixties.

 Other lesions

-Other forms of vulvar cancer include invasive Extramammary Paget's disease, adenocarcinoma (of the Bartholin glands, for example) and sarcoma.
+Other forms of vulvar cancer include invasive Extramammary Paget's disease, adenocarcinoma (of the Bartholin glands, for example), and sarcoma.

 Staging

 Anatomical staging supplemented preclinical staging starting in 1988.
-FIGO's revised TNM classification system uses tumor size (T), lymph node involvement (N) and presence or absence of metastasis (M) as criteria for staging.
+FIGO's revised TNM classification system uses tumor size (T), lymph node involvement (N), and presence or absence of metastasis (M) as criteria for staging.
 Stages I and II describe the early stages of vulvar cancer that still appear to be confined to the site of origin.
 Stage III cancers include greater disease extension to neighboring tissues and inguinal lymph nodes on one side.
-Stage IV indicates metastatic disease to inguinal nodes on both sides or distant metastases.
+Stage IV indicates metastatic disease to the inguinal lymph nodes on both sides or distant metastases.

 Differential diagnosis

 Other cancerous lesions in the differential diagnosis include Paget's disease of the vulva and vulvar intraepithelial neoplasia (VIN).
 Non-cancerous vulvar diseases include lichen sclerosus, squamous cell hyperplasia, and vulvar vestibulitis.
 A number of diseases cause infectious lesions including herpes genitalis, human papillomavirus, syphilis, chancroid, granuloma inguinale, and lymphogranuloma venereum.